Registering a new baby and getting a birth certificate

 If you’re adopting the baby out

 You need to register the birth — not the adoptive parents.
 Once the baby is legally adopted, they’ll be issued a new birth certificate that shows their adoptive parents’ details.
 The original pre-adoptive birth certificate will be kept on file, and the baby can apply for a copy of it once they turn 20.

 When you register your baby, you can also apply for:

-- your baby’s birth certificate — this costs $33.00 for a standard certificate, $35.00 for a decorative certificate or $55.00 for a pack including a decorative birth certificate
+- your baby’s birth certificate — this costs $33.00 for a standard certificate, $35.00 for a decorative certificate or $55.00 for a pack including 1 standard and 1 decorative certificate

 - an IRD number for the baby — you’ll need this to claim Working for Families payments for the child, or to open a KiwiSaver or bank account in their name.